 • Dress for the heat.
 Wear lightweight, light-colored clothing.
 Light colors will reflect away some of the sun's energy.
-It is also a good idea to wear hats or to use an umbrella.
+It is also a good idea to wear hats or to use a parasol.

 • Drink water.
 Carry water or juice with you and drink continuously even if you do not feel thirsty.
 Avoid alcohol and caffeine, which dehydrate the body.